bagisto/user-guide/src/configure/gdpr.md

 This section enables users to personalize their cookie settings based on their preferences.
 The available categories include:

 - **Strictly Necessary** – Essential cookies required for the website to function properly, such as session management and security features.
-Cannot be disabled.

 - **Basic Interactions & Functionalities** – Support user interactions, such as chat features, form submissions, and navigation improvements.